History of Wheaton Academy's Memorial Bricks

 For Generations to Come Capital Campaign: Cross Plaza

 In 2023, Academy Hall was demolished to make way for the expansion of the Main Academic Building.
 The cobblestone bricks of the Emmy Gaffey Memorial Garden were carefully removed and put into storage.
-A new plaza with a 40-foot cross will be constructed at the center of campus, serving as the physical embodiment of the Academy’s commitment to Christ-centered education.
-The memorial bricks will be re-installed in this new plaza and will continue the Gaffeys’ vision of a place to sit with the Lord as well as honor the lives of Academy alumni and friends.
+A new plaza with a 32-foot cross has been constructed at the center of campus, serving as the physical embodiment of the Academy’s commitment to Christ-centered education.
+The original memorial bricks have been re-installed in this new plaza to continue the Gaffeys’ vision of a place to sit with the Lord as well as honor the lives of Academy alumni and friends.

 When the extended Academy community loses a member, the grief is shared by many.
 Having a place on campus where these precious people can be remembered is an important way to capture the heritage of the Academy for generations to come.
 The dedication of memorial bricks for Academy loved ones has become one of the annual Homecoming traditions.